natetrichanhle/natetrichanhle/README.md

   </p>

 <!-- Your About Me Bio -->
-I'm a persistent, energetic, and self-motivated developer who believes work is integral to my overall happiness.
-I'm a problem-solving enthusiast who's highly driven, eager to learn and grow, and I take my job seriously.
-Other than programming, I play 🎮 video games, watch anime, read a lot of 📚 books, and I journal daily.
-I love collaborating with my peers on projects so feel free to follow me on GitHub and connect with me on LinkedIn!
+My name is Nate Trichanh, and I’m a persistent, energetic, and self-motivated individual passionate about programming.
+I’m a problem-solving enthusiast who’s highly driven and eager to learn and grow.
+I’m a very ambitious person who is disciplined and adaptable in any given situation.
+I love to collaborate with my peers around me, and I understand my responsibilities when handed a task.
+I am very versatile in my craft as I am proficient in three tech stacks: Python, Java, and MERN (MongoDB, Express.js, React.js, Node.js), and fluent in the fundamental HTML, CSS, and Javascript.
+Besides programming, I enjoy self-development, such as reading, journaling, and working on my health.
+In my free time, I play video games, catch up on my favorite tv-series or anime, and hang out with my friends.
+Feel free to explore my portfolio on GitHub and connect with me on LinkedIn!

-Languages: [HTML5, CSS3, JavaScript, Python3, Java]
+Languages: [HTML, CSS, Javascript(ES5/ES6), Java, Python]
-Databases: [MySQL, NoSQL, SQLite, MongoDB, Django, API] Libraries / Frameworks: [React, JQuery, npm, Mongoose, Apache Tomcat, Bcrypt, socket.io], [Node.js, Express.js, Flask, Spring Boot, Spring MVC, Bootstrap]
+Databases: [MySQL, NoSQL, MongoDB, Django]
+Libraries: [React, JQuery, npm, Mongoose, Apache Tomcat, Bcrypt]
+Frameworks: [Node.js, Express.js, Flask, Spring Boot, Spring MVC, Spring Data JPA, Bootstrap, REST API]
-Software: [VSCode, Miro, Trello, Postman, Spring Tool Suite, JSP, Spring Data-JPA, Git]
+Technologies: [VSCode, Miro, Trello, Postman, Spring Tool Suite, JSP, Git]

 &nbsp;